Better Call Saul: Season 5 (2020)

 The series was renewed for a fifth season on July 28, 2018, just prior to the airing of the fourth season.
 The fifth season was not expected to air until 2020; according to AMC's Sarah Barnett, the delay was "driven by talent needs".
-The 10-episode fifth season would start airing with a special Sunday broadcast on February 23, 2020, with following episodes to air on Mondays until the season concluded on April 20, 2020.
+The 10-episode fifth season started airing with a special Sunday broadcast on February 23, 2020, with following episodes to air on Mondays until the season concluded on April 20, 2020.

 In 2004, Jimmy's law practice as Saul Goodman draws him into Albuquerque's drug trade and he is conflicted when Howard offers him a position at HHM.
 Kim balances her Mesa Verde and pro bono work with her own feelings for Jimmy, and finds herself employing similar conman-style tactics.
 Jimmy and Kim later devise a plan to ruin Howard to settle the Sandpiper case.
 Lalo's presence in Albuquerque forces Gus to suspend construction of his meth lab.
 Nacho and Mike become pawns in the feud between the Salamancas and Gus.
 After Lalo is arrested for murder, he hires Jimmy to represent him and arrange bail, which almost kills Jimmy.
 After an unsuccessful attempt on Lalo's life by Gus's hired assassins after his release, Lalo deduces that Nacho has betrayed him.

 In 2010, during another lunch break, Gene is approached by the taxi driver, Jeff, and his friend Buddy.
-Jeff reveals he recognized Gene as Saul Goodman from when he previously lived in Albuquerque.
+Jeff reveals that he recognized Gene as Saul Goodman from when he previously lived in Albuquerque.
 Gene admits he is living with a secret identity.